jessepharrison/jessepharrison.github.io/_posts/2021-03-05-phyloseq-chipster.md

 With these tools freshly out of the oven, any feedback or suggestions are greatly appreciated.
 Your comments will be taken onboard while developing the next version.
 We are also in the process of preparing a manuscript that will take readers through some example use cases and showcase the tool set in more detail.

 ### Brief glossary

-Microbiologists love their acronyms, so here's a list:

 - CLR (centered log-ratio)
 - db-RDA (distance-based redundancy analysis)